awto/effectfuljs/packages/vscode-debugger/README.md

 - "args" - arguments for the command
 - "console" - which terminal kind to use
 - "env" - a dictionary for environment variables
+- "shell" - use shell to run the command

 This runs `babel` transforms for all loaded modules, and applies many common plugins (including TypeScript and Flow), but it ignores your babel config and ".babelrc" files.
 If you need to add something custom specify `env:{"EFFECTFUL_DEBUGGER_ZERO_CONFIG": false}`.
 This also means the debugger plugins should be added manually into the babel configs in the correct order, e.g. using `BABEL_ENV`.